Techiral/VibeFlow/README.md

 2.  **Set Up Environment Variables:**

-    Create a `.env.local` file in the root of the project and add your Supabase API keys:
+    Create a `.env.local` file in the root of the project and add your Supabase API keys **and** your Composio Developer API Key:

     ```plaintext
     # Replace with your actual Supabase URL and Anon Key